UKCloud/documentation/articles/vmware/vmw-sco-snapshot-protection.md

 When you opt a virtual machine (VM) into a Snapshot Protection policy, the VM is added to a daily automated snapshot.
 The snapshot is of the entire VM running on your UKCloud for VMware service.

 Data protected by the snapshot has an RPO of 24 hours.
-RTO is determined by the time taken to restore the VM after you've raised a service request.
+RTO is determined by the time taken to restore the VM after you've raised a Service Request.

 Snapshot Protection is chargeable based on the number of VMs protected and the capacity utilised to store the data.